 #3 – Cancer Treatment

-A ketogenic diet does work to reduce your cancer risk but the real testament of its power is its ability to treat existing cancer.
-Here’s how it works.
+Indeed, a ketogenic diet does work to reduce your cancer risk.
+However, the real testament of its power is its ability to treat existing cancer.
+Here’s how it works:

 Cancer cells live on glucose, which a high-carb diet provides plenty of.
 A high-fat ketogenic diet, on the other hand, lowers the amount of glucose cancer cells in your body have access to.
 This, according to The Truth About Cancer, literally starves the cancer cells.

 Cancer researcher Dr. Thomas Seyfried says a ketogenic diet could even be more effective at treating cancer than chemotherapy.

 #4 – Mental Health Improvement

 It’s no secret that your physical health can greatly affect your mental health.
 A disease-ridden or sluggish body will almost always result in poor mental health, potentially including such conditions as anxiety and depression.
 Even as something as simple as the common cold can put you in a bad mood.
 But there are larger-scale cause and effect items to consider here.

 For example, in one study, a ketogenic diet greatly reduced symptoms of a schizophrenia-like disease in mice.
 Several psychiatrists say the meal plan also works wonders for people suffering from depression and bipolar disorder.